Animal Aid’s Position

 - Animal Aid opposes all bloodsports, including sport shooting.
 A ban on cages would in all likelihood reduce the number of birds bred and shot, as well as reducing the suffering of the breeding birds.
 It is, therefore, an important and progressive interim measure.

-- 50 million pheasants and partridges are bred to be released into the countryside every year.
+- Around 60 million pheasants and partridges are bred to be released into the countryside every year.

 - In order to ‘protect’ them (until they can be shot) large-scale predator control programmes mean countless wild animals are shot, poisoned, trapped and snared.
 Numbers do not have to be declared but at Windsor (where there are farms and a shoot), 7,000 wild animals were killed in just one year.